GENERAL LONGSTREET RECOGNITION PROJECT

 Method of Operation

 The Agribusiness Council (ABC) continues to demonstrate interest in researching prominent leaders who have contributed to America's rural development and/or who exemplified moral courage in pursuit of the national interest.
 ABC's late chairman, U.S. Senator Jennings Randolph of West Virginia (1902-1998), was an admirer of General Longstreet and a distant relative through the Fitz-Randolph family.
 Randolph shared Longstreet's keen interest in military technology, but was most remembered for his pioneering efforts in international peacekeeping.
-ABC president, Nicholas E. Hollis, also has family ties through his mother (Jennings family) ancestors of William Nevinson Jennings (1847-1934) with roots in Tennessee, Louisiana, North Carolina and Virginia.
+ABC president, Nicholas E. Hollis, also has family ties through his mother (Jennings family) ancestors of William Nevinson Jennings (1847-1934) with roots in Tennessee, Louisiana, North Carolina, Vermont and Virginia.

 Financial support for this project is underway with contributions from individuals, foundations and organizations interested in General James Longstreet and American history (Civil War/Reconstruction).
 State agribusiness associations with historical interest programs and/or specific Longstreet links are being solicited for assistance in promoting the GLRP as part of a review of twentieth century figures who contributed to regional/national perspectives on rural heritage (i.e., Jennings Randolph Recognition Project, etc.).
 The various Civil War research centers at universities may also be approached for specific project activity support.